RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/generic_interface.rst

     - Empty: will return dynamic fields without a value, set to 0 to search fields with a value present
     - Equals
-    - Like: 'Equals' operator with wildcard support
+    - Like: 'Equals' operator with wild card support
     - GreaterThan
     - GreaterThanEquals
     - SmallerThan